 Continuous feedback – a real life example

-At Questback we’ve been through the changes ourself.
+At Questback we’ve been through the changes ourselves.
 We’ve transformed how we listen to staff using a simple to use, mobile friendly software platform to enable always-on, continuous feedback.
 It has empowered staff to voice their ideas on any subject with nothing off limits.
 Every comment is visible to everyone within the company, with no anonymity for staff or managers.
 Making feedback naked in this way did cause some initial misgivings but once people understood that they were not being judged, that everyone was equal and that this new approach gave them an opportunity to contribute to company direction and strategy, the pace of feedback submissions increased dramatically.
 More than 3,800 dialogues took place in the first six months, an average of over 12 per employee.
 10-15% of these have resulted in immediate changes, with improvements felt in business growth, staff onboarding, new products, a modified go to market strategy, cultural change and better staff retention.

 1. Join up your feedback

 With a greater volume and variety of inputs you’ll need to work to create a holistic, joined-up picture of employee feedback.
 Data needs to be integrated to deliver a real-time view of what staff are saying and feeling if you want to benefit from meaningful, actionable insight.
-For example, by integrating always-on and other feedback you can spot trends within your workforce, such as retention, and then act to retain talent before it is too late.
+For example, by integrating continuous feedback and other feedback methods you can spot trends within your workforce, such as retention, and then act to retain talent before it is too late.

 2. Lean towards more qualitative feedback

-Companies are used to dealing with quantitative data from annual employee surveys but constant dialogue will boost the volume of qualitative feedback coming in.
+Companies are used to dealing with quantitative data from annual employee surveys but a constant feedback dialogue will boost the volume of qualitative feedback coming in.
 This requires more in-depth analysis so you have to be prepared to put in the time to understand and act on this.

 3. Make speed of response a priority

-Continuous dialogue is a conversation between employee and employer, so needs to be much faster than the old annual survey approach.
+Continuous feedback is a conversation between employee and employer, so needs to be much faster than the old annual survey approach.
 Ensure you have the resources in place to respond quickly to concerns, and to act on real-time insights, in order to reap maximum benefits from this approach.